Frequently asked questions about law enforcement in health care settings.

 The Psychological Services department provides services on both the Minneapolis and St. Paul campuses.
 Specific services include individual and family therapy, psychological assessment, and inpatient consultation and liaison.
 We also have pediatric psychologists embedded in a number of specialty clinics.
 Our psychologists make up the faculty of the fellowship training program.

-Fellows will spend approximately 80% of time in activities related to clinical service provision either in the outpatient clinic or in their specialty area, 10% of their time in activities related to consultation and liaison, and 10% of time in didactics/professional development.
-The fellow will work with medical providers, multidisciplinary teams (e.g., psychiatrists, nursing, social workers, occupational therapists, etc.), and families to advance skills in training, policy, and practice related to child and adolescent mental health services.
-Opportunity to supervise and/or mentor practicum students will be available.
+This fellowship is a clinical fellowship, with much of the time spent on activities related to clinical service provision either in the outpatient clinic, in their specialty area, or consultation and liaison.
+This includes face-to-face clinical care, charting, case management, care coordination, and observation of clinical work of others.
+The remainder of their time will be spent on supervision, didactics/professional development, and other related learning activities.
+The fellows will work with medical providers, multidisciplinary teams (e.g., psychiatrists, nursing, social workers, occupational therapists, etc.), and families to advance skills in training, policy, and practice related to child and adolescent mental health services.

 Outpatient therapy and assessment with added training in Parent Child Interaction Therapy (PCIT).
 Training done by certified Within Agency Trainer.